Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 An Elevated Risk of Allergies Is Associated With a Vegetarian Diet (NCBI)

-While vegetarian or vegan dietary preferences are considered healthier, some risks may affect your predisposition to allergies and mental health conditions if your diet is not balanced and rich in B vitamins or lack certain minerals. (source)
+While vegetarian or vegan dietary preferences are considered healthier, some risks may affect your predisposition to allergies and mental health conditions if your diet is not balanced and rich in B vitamins or lacks certain minerals. (source)

 Impact of Vegetarianism on the Environment